-Aastrom will not receive any proceeds from sales of the shares or from any conversions of the Series III shares.
+Aastrom will not receive any proceeds from sales of the shares or from any conversions of the Series I Shares or Series III Shares.

 LEGAL MATTERS

 The validity of the common stock offered hereby will be passed upon for Aastrom by Pepper Hamilton LLP, Detroit, Michigan.
 Gray Cary Ware & Freidenrich LLP, San Diego, California, has acted as special counsel to Aastrom in connection with this offering.